Earp Vendetta Ride: Earp posse pursues Outlaw Cowboys

 On the night of March 20, after killing Stilwell in Tucson, and verifying that the train was on its way to California with the rest of their family, the Earp party was afoot.
 They walked 15 mi southeast back along the Southern Pacific tracks out of Tucson to the Papago freight stop.
 (The station was later renamed Esmond and was the site of a head-on train crash in 1903 at the current location of the Desert Sky Middle School in Tucson.)
 At the Papago stop they flagged down the night-freight train back to the terminal in Benson.

 Once in Benson they hired a wagon back to Contention where they picked up their stabled horses.
 They rode into Tombstone around 11:00 a.m. on Tuesday, March 21.
 Once in Tombstone they learned of Marietta Duarte's testimony during the coroner's inquest into Morgan's death.
-She told the jury that her husband Pete Spence and several others who she identified had talked about the murder in her home.
+She told the jury that her husband Pete Spence and several others whom she identified had talked about the murder in her home.
 The Earps returned to their rooms upstairs at the Cosmopolitan Hotel, where they had lived in close company and used as their temporary headquarters since the first attack on Virgil in December.

 Wyatt and Warren Earp, J.H.
 Holliday, Texas Jack, "Turkey Creek" Johnson, and Sherman McMaster were now wanted men due to the outstanding warrants.
 Tucson, where the Earps had killed Stilwell, was in the jurisdiction of Pima County Sheriff Bob Paul, a friend of the Earps.
 He and District Attorney Alex Campbell sent a telegram to Behan in Tombstone asking him to arrest the Earps.
 The telegraph office manager was a friend to the Earps and showed the message to Wyatt before it was delivered to Behan.
 The operator agreed to delay delivering the message to Behan long enough to allow the Earps and their associates to make ready to leave town Tuesday evening.
 The Earps sent instructions to Montgomery's stable to get their horses saddled.